MicrosoftDocs/entra-docs/docs/architecture/11-onboard-external-user.md

 2. The application sends a POST to the Microsoft Graph API on behalf of the user.
 It provides the redirect URL and external user's email that is defined in [Confirm the external user is in the directory](#confirm-the-external-user-is-in-the-directory).
 3. Microsoft Graph API provisions the guest user in Microsoft Entra ID.
 4. Microsoft Graph API returns the success ir failure status of the API call.
 If successful, the response includes the Microsoft Entra user object ID and the invitation link sent to the invited user email.
 You can suppress the Microsoft email and send your own custom email.
-5. (Optional) To write more attributes to the invited user, or add the invited user to a group, the application makes an extra API call to the Microsoft Graph API.
+5. (Optional) To write more attributes to the invited user, or add the invited user to a group.
+The application makes an extra API call to the Microsoft Graph API.
 6. (Optional) Microsoft Graph API makes the updates to Microsoft Entra ID.
 7. (Optional) Microsoft Graph API returns the success or failure status to the application.
 8. The application provisions the user to its database or backend user directory using the user object ID attribute as the immutable ID.